People have gaps in their memory, which may span a few minutes to decades.

 Furthermore, memories recalled through such techniques may not be accurate and may require confirmation from another person or source.
 Therefore, before hypnosis or a drug-facilitated interview, doctors inform people that memories retrieved with these techniques may or may not be accurate and ask for consent to proceed.

 Also, doctors try to reassure people with dissociative amnesia that they want to help.
-People who were abused, especially during childhood Overview of Child Neglect and Abuse Child neglect is withholding essential things from children.
-Child abuse is doing harmful things to children.
-Some factors that increase the risk of child neglect and abuse are poverty, drug... read more , are sometimes suspicious of therapists and may expect the therapist to exploit or abuse them and to impose uncomfortable memories rather than help them recover real memories.
+People who were abused, especially during childhood Overview of Child Neglect and Abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more , are sometimes suspicious of therapists and may expect the therapist to exploit or abuse them and to impose uncomfortable memories rather than help them recover real memories.